arianneghislainerull/arianneghislainerull/README.md

 <br><br>
 At Blackberry, I developed internal tools and data visualization dashboards.
 At Karla Rewards, I contributed to designing their website and mobile app.
 At Sunnybrook, I created a web control interface for a digital acquisition system.
 My research experience includes working with the University of Toronto’s Cobweb Lab, where I helped build a model studying aging farmers in the Philippines.
 <br><br>
-During my free time, you’ll find me <br>
-  - reading research papers or books<br>
+During my free time, you’ll find me reading research papers or books, hiking through nature, indulging in matcha treats, and exploring the art galleries and outdoors.
-  - hiking through nature<br>
-  - indulging in matcha treats<br>
-  - exploring the art galleries and outdoors
+<br><br>
+You can contact me at arianneghislaine@gmail.com
 <br><br>
 The Most Important Lesson I've Learned in Life:
   "What you want isn’t happiness; chasing dopamine is a source of suffering.
 What you really want is peace."